Ladies and gentlemen, do we really want to live in a country where men cannot pick up men?

 Same thing.

-When I said there was more forested area of the United States today than there was at the days of the founding, well, they they ripped that to shreds too, but it's still true.
+When I said there was more forested area of the United States today than there was at the days of the founding, well, they ripped that to shreds too, but it's still true.

-And there's two reasons why.
+And there are two reasons why.

-You know one of the main reasons why there is more forest today than there was back in the days of the founding?
+You know, one of the main reasons why there is more forest today than there was back in the days of the founding?

 Well, no, it's because they didn't know how to put out forest fires back then.